-Response to drugs varies considerably between person to person, and their clinical outcomes, ranging anywhere from treatment failure to adverse drug reactions, can be largely attributed to drug metabolism.
+Response to drugs varies considerably from person to person, and their clinical outcomes, ranging from treatment failure to adverse drug reactions, can be largely attributed to drug metabolism.
 The role of cytochrome P450 (CYP) has been vastly studied for years regarding its influence in drug therapy.
-Predominantly operating within hepatocytes, their principal function serves to metabolize hosts of xenobiotics and clearance of potentially toxic compounds, accordingly.
+Predominantly operating within hepatocytes, their principal function is to metabolize hosts of xenobiotics and clearance of potentially toxic compounds.
 While paramount in many aspects of human biology and essential life processes, its most significant feature rests in the field of pharmacokinetic research and drug metabolism; this is the primary area with which drug developers and researchers concern themselves as different drugs can potentially affect the activity of CYP enzymes, or conversely, be affected by CYP activity, leading to unforeseen clinical outcomes.
-Mechanisms underlying a drug’s action on these enzymes is essential to understand for patients to receive adequate therapy, especially if in conjunction with other CYP metabolized drugs.
-Other features of CYP enzymes rest in its ability to synthesize and breakdown hormones, fat-soluble vitamin metabolism, fatty acid regulation, and clearance of various toxic endogenous and exogenous compounds.
+Understanding mechanisms underlying a drug’s action on these enzymes is essential for patients to receive adequate therapy, especially in conjunction with other CYP metabolized drugs.
+Other features of CYP enzymes rest in their ability to synthesize and break down hormones, fat-soluble vitamin metabolism, fatty acid regulation, and clearance of various toxic endogenous and exogenous compounds.

 Cytochrome p450 is a superfamily of membrane-bound hemoprotein isozymes with distinct classifications.
-While present in most tissues of the body, CYP enzymes predominantly occupy the liver, intestines, and kidneys with its highest concentration in the liver.
+While present in most body tissues, CYP enzymes predominantly occupy the liver, intestines, and kidneys, with their highest concentration in the liver.
 Of the total 57 isozymes discovered to date, 6 of these are responsible for 90% of drug metabolism.
 These six isozymes include CYP1A2, CYP2C9, CYP2C19, CYP2D6, CYP2E1, and CYP3A4.
 Various drugs work on different isozymes, and determining which isozymes are affected is critical in drug development.

 Of most importance, figuring out which drugs are inducers or inhibitors of these enzymes is crucial.
 Most drugs undergo deactivation, either directly or by facilitated excretion, through metabolism.
 Typically, if a drug acts as a CYP inducer, then that causes concurrently administered drugs targeting the same CYP isozyme to be metabolized faster and excreted.
-Under these circumstances, plasma levels of a specific drug may not reach a threshold value of benefit if it is being cleared more rapidly by the body, leading to treatment failure.
+Under these circumstances, plasma levels of a specific drug may not reach a threshold value of benefit if it is cleared more rapidly by the body, leading to treatment failure.
 On the contrary, if a drug acts as a CYP inhibitor, then that causes other drugs to accumulate to toxic levels where overdoses and side effects may occur.
-The event where these scenarios do not hold out to be true is in the case of prodrugs, which receives further review below.
+These scenarios do not hold out to be true with prodrugs, which receives further review below.

 Additionally, patients can fall into separate groups based on their inherited rate of drug metabolism.
 These groups are known as extensive, intermediate, poor, or ultrarapid metabolizers.
-Each of these scenarios presents their own issues that clinicians must be aware of as they can have a significant impact on a patient’s response to drug therapy.
+Each of these scenarios presents its own issues that clinicians must be aware of as they can significantly impact a patient’s response to drug therapy.

 Issues of Concern

 Prodrugs represent a different issue.
 By definition, prodrugs are compounds that are not pharmacologically active and require metabolic conversion to their active metabolite or bioactivation.
 For example, codeine, a commonly prescribed medication known for its analgesic and cough suppressant properties, is a prodrug metabolized via CYP2D6 to its active byproduct, morphine.
 Poor metabolizers will exhibit little to no signs of benefit from treatment due to their inherited inability to induce bioactivation.
 However, ultrarapid metabolizers will accumulate much higher levels of morphine, potentially leading to respiratory depression and even death.
-Therefore, precautions must are necessary regarding both a patient’s genotype variance, as well as the pharmacologic properties of a specific drug.
+Therefore, precautions are necessary regarding both a patient’s genotype variance and the pharmacologic properties of a specific drug.

-With the advent and increasing popularity of herbal medicines and supplements, many people are now subjecting themselves to natural compounds that have not undergone rigorous scientific investigation to retrieve full awareness of their side effect profile.
-Part of the worry behind people taking these supplements is that they have unknown effects both to the human body and in combination with prescription medications.
+With the advent and increasing popularity of herbal medicines and supplements, many people are now subjecting themselves to natural compounds that have not undergone rigorous scientific investigation to understand their side effect profile fully.
+Part of the worry behind people taking these supplements is that they have unknown effects both on the human body and in combination with prescription medications.
 For example, St. John’s Wort, an herbal remedy anecdotally believed to help treat depression and pseudodementia, is a known inducer of CYP3A4 and can lead to decreased plasma concentration of various prescription medicines.
-Grapefruit juice, on the other hand, is a known inhibitor of CYP3A4 and can have opposite effects.
+On the other hand, grapefruit juice is a known inhibitor of CYP3A4 and can have opposite effects.
 Nicotine is another compound that induces CYP1A2, and both nicotine and caffeine serve as substrates to CYP1A2, explaining a potential mechanism behind the phenomenon of increased tolerance to caffeine among smokers.

 Within cells, CYP enzymes closely associate with the endoplasmic reticulum and inner mitochondrial membrane activity.
 The enzymes surrounding the endoplasmic reticulum further express their action to metabolize external substances such as drugs, whereas the mitochondrial enzymes focus on internal substances such as steroid hormone metabolism and fatty acid regulation.
 Activation of these enzymes is prompted by transcription, as evidenced by varying degrees of expression in correspondence to mRNA levels.

 CYP alleles group as wild-type vs. variant.
 Persons who inherit two wild-type alleles will generally be extensive metabolizers (normal), whereas persons with two variant alleles will be poor metabolizers (defective).
 Those that carry one allele of each are intermediate metabolizers.
-There is another group known as ultrarapid metabolizers who inherit more than two wild-type alleles, which are subject to their own potential drug effects as well.
-Genetic polymorphisms are one theory in place as to why certain people exhibit varying tolerance levels of a specific drug.
+There is another group known as ultrarapid metabolizers who inherit more than two wild-type alleles, which are subject to their own potential drug effects.
+Genetic polymorphisms are one theory regarding why certain people exhibit varying tolerance levels of a specific drug.
 A poor metabolizer may express signs of toxicity at drug dosages that an extensive metabolizer could tolerate.

 Outside of heritable DNA, CYP expression can undergo modification by epigenetic changes.
-Factors shown to play a significant role in CYP expression with varying effects to specific isozymes include age, sex, hormones, infection/inflammation, and environmental factors.
-Interestingly, females expressed a higher concentration of CYP enzymes, indicating one of the reasons females are subject to metabolize drugs faster.
+Factors shown to play a significant role in CYP expression with varying effects on specific isozymes include age, sex, hormones, infection/inflammation, and environmental factors.
+Interestingly, females expressed a higher concentration of CYP enzymes, indicating one reason females are subject to metabolize drugs faster.

-Research in the molecular field of CYP enzymes is still developing, and with the addition of the human genome project will only prove more vital as an element in personalized medicine.
-Yet in still, it is a known fact that polymorphism plays a significant role in drug metabolism as a result of the inherited CYP activity of individuals.
+Research in the molecular field of CYP enzymes is still developing, and the addition of the human genome project will only prove more vital as an element in personalized medicine.
+Still, it is a known fact that polymorphism plays a significant role in drug metabolism due to the inherited CYP activity of individuals.

 CYP enzymes undergo a multitude of reactions, each with slightly different variations depending on the enzyme and substrate involved.
 As monooxygenases, CYP's primary role is the addition of an oxygen atom to the substrate.
 In general, the mechanism CYP exhibits in catalyzing reactions depends on a few simple steps.

-5) Another electron is added via reduction, creating a Fe-O2 group known as a peroxo state.
+- Another electron is added via reduction, creating a Fe-O2 group known as a peroxide state.

-6) The peroxo group is short-lived as it gets protonated twice to release water and another compound known as P450 Compound 1 (FeO3+).
+- The peroxide group is short-lived as it gets protonated twice to release water and another compound known as P450 Compound 1 (FeO3+).
 This activity allows for the acquisition of the necessary and further hydroxylated to a more excretable, hydrophilic compound.
 In general, the result of the mechanism appears as such: